keshav2819/Leave-tracker/README.md

 on these column.

 08/01/2025

 After creating the list of "Leave Master" and "Holiday_list_MD",create a column Holiday Reference in "Leave Master" and take the column type as Lookup and links to "Holiday_list_MD".Next to create a site content name as "Document library" and inside this create list name as "Leave Document" and create a column "Leave Master Reference" which type is Lookup and limks to "Leave Master".

+09/01/2025

+Today creates different different views like view_approvedStatus, views_groupByEmployees,views_UpcomingLeaves, views_pendingStatus.
+so, in view_approvedStatus only approved status are show, similarly in view_pendingStatus only pending status are show. so,similarly diffrent different views are working.